Shrine of Our Lady of Walsingham (Anglican) - Home | Facebook

 We encourage the children to wear an analogue watch to school to help them to tell the time.
 If you have an analogue clock at home, encourage your child to look at it during the day and work out the time together (starting with o’clock, half past, quarter past, quarter to, then intervals of 5 minutes past the hour).

 Children are asked to bring a water bottle to school each day.
 They are encouraged to drink water throughout the day to aid concentration.
 Healthy snacks (fruit and vegetables only) are needed for break times to keep the children going until lunchtime.
-Please note that we are also a nut-free school due to allergies, so please do not send your child to school with any nut-based products for their snacks and lunches.

 Thank you for your ongoing support!